 Aspiration: The process of removing fluid or tissue, or both, from a specific area.

 Asymptomatic myeloma: Myeloma that presents no signs or symptoms of disease.
-Also called indolent, smoldering, or early myeloma.
+Also called smoldering or early-stage myeloma.

-Axial Skeleton: The skull, spine, and pelvis region of the skeleton.
+Axial skeleton: The skull, spine, and pelvic region of the skeleton.

 Basophil: A type of white blood cell.
 Basophils are granulocytes.

-Bence Jones: A myeloma protein present in urine.
+Bence Jones protein: A myeloma monoclonal protein present in urine.
 The amount of Bence Jones protein is expressed in terms of grams per 24 hours.
-Normally a very small amount of protein ( <0.1g/24h) can be present in the urine, but this is albumin rather than Bence Jones protein.
+Normally a very small amount of protein (< 0.1 g/24 h) can be present in the urine, but this is albumin rather than Bence Jones protein.
 The presence of any Bence Jones protein is abnormal.

 Benign: Not cancerous; does not invade nearby tissue or spread to other parts of the body.
 MGUS is a benign condition.

-Beta 2 Microglobulin (ß2M): A small protein found in the blood.
+Beta 2 microglobulin (β2M): A small protein found in the blood.
 High levels occur in patients with active myeloma.
 Low or normal levels occur in patients with early myeloma and/or inactive disease.
-Approximately 10% of patients have myeloma that does not produce ß2M.
-For these patients, ß2M testing cannot be used to monitor the disease.
-At the time of relapse, ß2M can increase before there is any change in the myeloma protein level.
-Therefore, 90% of the time, ß2M is very useful for determining disease activity.
+Approximately 10% of patients have myeloma that does not produce β2M.
+At the time of relapse, β2M can increase before there is any change in the myeloma protein level.
+Factors such as viral infection can sometimes produce elevated serum β2M levels.

 Biopsy: The removal of a sample of tissue for microscopic examination to aid in diagnosis.

-Bisphosphonate: A type of drug that binds to the surface of bone where it is being resorbed (or destroyed) and protects against osteoclast activity.
+Bisphosphonate: A type of drug that protects against osteoclast activity and binds to the surface of bone where it is being resorbed or destroyed.